Cottage Grove station

-Cottage Grove, (formerly East 63rd-Cottage Grove) is an 'L' station and the current terminus of the CTA Green Line's East 63rd branch, located in the Woodlawn neighborhood.
-The station, situated at 800 East 63rd Street, opened on April 23, 1893.
-This station is the current terminal of the East 63rd branch of the Green Line, and the easternmost station on the 'L' system.
+Cottage Grove, (formerly East 63rd–Cottage Grove) is an 'L' station and the terminus of the CTA Green Line's East 63rd branch, located in the Woodlawn neighborhood.
+The station is situated at 800 East 63rd Street and opened on April 23, 1893.

 History

 Cottage Grove officially opened in 1893 when the South Side Rapid Transit company extended its line from 39th Street to Jackson Park, just in time for the World's Columbian Exposition.
 The line was shortened to Stony Island and 63rd after the fair ended.
 Stony Island remained the terminus of the East 63rd branch for 88 years.
 However, on March 4, 1982, service east of 61st was suspended due to a defective bridge over the Illinois Central (now Metra Electric) tracks.
 Service on the East 63rd branch was restored on December 12, 1982, but only as far as the University station.
 In 1989, Cottage Grove was demolished and replaced with a new station, which opened in 1991.
 The new station was open for only three years before the entire Green Line closed for a renovation project in 1994.